paint-brush

 • Transformations and overlays:

 The application utilizes Cloudinary’s AI-powered capabilities to automatically enhance lookbook images.
-Users can customize their lookbooks by choosing image overlays, image orientation, border width, and border color.
-AI paints out the images to fit the selected orientation, ensuring that they are displayed correctly without manual adjustments.
+Users can customize their lookbooks by choosing image overlays, image orientation and border styling.
+AI paints out the images to fit the selected orientation, ensuring they’re displayed correctly without manual adjustments.
 These features are supported by utility functions designed for efficient image processing.

-In addition, when handling user-generated profile images, AI-based transformations ensure that images are optimized and uniformly cropped and centered, regardless of the original image content.
+In addition, when handling user-generated profile images, AI-based transformations optimize and uniformly crop and center the images, regardless of the original content.

 Here’s an example of an original and transformed profile picture, along with the code to generate it.
 Notice how the crop honors the face’s placement in the center.